davidosomething/grunt-wendy/README.md

 ## Getting Started

-This plugin requires Grunt `~0.4.0`
+This plugin requires Grunt `>=0.4.0`

-This plugin requires phantomjs `~1.9.11`
-It is specified as a peer dependency, so be sure to install the version of your choosing, e.g.
+This plugin requires phantomjs-prebuilt `~2.1.4`.
+It is specified as a peer dependency, so be sure to install it manually.

-- npm package version 1.9.11 on OSX for phantomjs 1.9.7 (least buggy version)
-- npm package version >=1.9.15 on node.js 4.0 or io.js (the only installable
-  versions due to other dependencies)

 If you haven't used [Grunt] before, be sure to check out the [Getting Started] guide, as it explains how to create a [Gruntfile] as well as install and use